As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

 Why AI Capability Now

-The risk is not adoption itself.
+The risk is not adoption.

 The risk is unstructured adoption.

-- Innovation becomes reactive
+- innovation becomes reactive

-- Governance becomes retrospective
+- governance becomes retrospective

-- Decision-making becomes fragile
+- decision-making becomes fragile

-- Accountability becomes unclear
+- accountability becomes unclear

-With structured capability:
+With capability:

-- Systems become transparent and inspectable
+- systems become transparent and inspectable

-- Risk becomes anticipatory rather than remedial
+- risk becomes anticipatory

-- Strategic advantage becomes sustainable
+- advantage becomes sustainable

 The Emergence of Human–AI Capability

-As intelligent systems reshape professional infrastructure, a new institutional capability is emerging.
+A new institutional capability is emerging.

 - system design